 Money, money, money- MONEY!
 Everyone likes to have money, but many people feel awkward when it comes to the salary of a new job.
-As a job seeker prepares for an interview, money is an area that needs to be thought through before you get to there.
-It is easy to research the
+As a job seeker prepares for an interview, money is an area that needs to be thought through before you get there.

-Well a few good points from our Crossroads Career Workbook- Step 6 company, look on LinkedIn for your new boss, or make sure your clothes are clean and ready to go.
-However being prepared to talk about money from the first interview could give you confidence and an advantage over others as you pursue that position.
+Well a few good points from our Crossroads Career Workbook in Step 6 Sorting, will make sure you’re ready to go on the basics.
+However, being prepared to talk about money from the first interview could give you confidence and an advantage over others as you pursue that position.
 So, what do you say?

 Prepare for Money Talk